Sandwiched between Venezuela and Suriname, the former British colony of Guyana is the only English-speaking country in South America.

 Most of the country is covered in tropical rainforest and, despite having rich reserves of bauxite, gold and timber, it has struggled to overcome poverty and attract investment to bolster its economy.

-A century-old border dispute with Venezuela has revived after the discovery of offshore oil reserves.
+A century-old border dispute with Venezuela has revived after the discovery of major offshore oil reserves.

 Co-operative Republic of Guyana

 Major languages English, indigenous languages, Creole, Hindi, Urdu